 Book these budget private islands in the Philippines for local island living

-As far as island rentals go, you may not have to look far as there’s quite a fascinating selection of local destinations that offer them.
+As far as island rentals go, you don’t have to look far as there are tons of destinations that offer them.
 Because they presumably come at hefty prices, people tend to forget these private islands in the Philippines exist at all.
 When really, some of them cost as little as your budget international trips — except they’re so much more accessible!

 Got a property you’d like TripZilla to feature?
 Inquire with us here.